 Pop across to Josefsplatz to enter the state hall.
 The same square also has the Augustinerkirche, where various Emperors and Empresses married (and Marie Antoinette).

-If you’re meandering around the old town in Vienna’s centre, you’ll likely come across the location anyway.
+If you’re meandering around the old town in Vienna’s centre (or following my suggested walking route), you’ll likely come across the location anyway.

 Subway: a short walk from the stations Herrengasse (U3) and Stephansplatz (U3 and U1)